gerkey/ros1_external_use/README.md

 ~~~

 ### Build the example
-Here's where it's just the normal CMake routine, plus some initial
+Here's where it's the normal CMake routine, plus some initial
 environment configuration to ensure that we can find the ROS packages that
 are installed in `/opt/ros/indigo`.
 ~~~